 Another way to get your charges dismissed is if you were not provided with proper service or notice of the protective order.
-Contact an experienced Stamford protective order attorney to discuss these defenses in more detail.
+Contact a seasoned protective order attorney in Stamford to discuss these defenses in more detail.

 Modifying Your Stamford Protective Order